MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 - Disable password-protected Linux accounts, enable only on request for a short period.
 - Disable sign-in access for privileged Linux accounts (that is, root, oracle, etc.), allowing sign-in access to only personalized accounts.
 - Use "sudo" to grant access to privileged Linux accounts (that is, root, oracle, etc.) from personalized accounts instead of direct sign-in.
-- Ensure that Linux audit trail logs and "sudo" access logs are captured into Azure Log Analytics by using Linux SYSLOG utility.
+- Ensure that Linux audit trail logs and "sudo" access logs are captured into Azure Monitor Logs by using Linux SYSLOG utility.
 - Apply security patches and operating system patches/updates regularly from trusted sources only.
 - Implement restrictions to limit access to the operating system.
 - Restrict unauthorized access to servers.